The dilemma of teacher policy

 • Year: 1989

-This report is part of the RAND Corporation joint report education series.
-The joint report was a product of the RAND Corporation from 1988 to 1993 that included documents published jointly with other organizations, which transmitted major research findings and final research.
+This publication is part of the RAND joint report education series.
+The joint report was a product of RAND from 1988 to 1993 that included documents published jointly with other organizations and presented major research findings and final research.